 Lisa decided to downsize from a house to an apartment after her children left home.
 She engaged a lawyer to act for her in the transactions.
 After selling her house Lisa had enough money to buy an apartment without needing any finance or a mortgage.
 Two weeks after Lisa moved into her apartment she received a letter from her lawyer advising her that she had been registered as the owner of the apartment, and a photocopy of the certificate of title showing that she was the owner was enclosed.
 The letter also stated that the law practice had created a deed packet in her name and the certificate of title would be held securely by the law practice.

 Many years later Lisa received a letter from a Receiver who had been appointed to wind up the law practice.
 The letter included copies of the contents of her deed packet.
 Lisa discovered that someone had taken out a mortgage against her apartment without her knowledge, and there was no copy of the certificate of title in the packet.

-Lisa made a claim against the Fidelity Fund with the Board.
+Lisa made a claim for compensation against the Fidelity Fund.
 The claim was investigated and the investigator was able to trace the money advanced under the mortgage to the account of an employee of the law practice.
 The money had been withdrawn from the account in large cash amounts.
-Based on the investigator’s report, the Board determined a default had occurred because Lisa’s certificate of title had been fraudulently dealt with by an employee of the law practice.
-The Board allowed the claim and paid Lisa the amount required to discharge the mortgage which represented the value of trust property that Lisa had lost because of the default.
+Based on the investigator’s report, we confirmed Lisa’s certificate of title had been fraudulently dealt with by an employee of the law practice.
+We allowed the claim in full and paid Lisa the amount required to discharge the mortgage, which was the value of the trust property that Lisa had lost.

 Alan was involved in an accident that meant he could no longer work.
 He received a compensation payout of $300,000 that was paid into his lawyer’s trust account.
 After using some of his payment to make renovations to his house, Alan was considering what to do with the remaining money.